 The land has not been used for agriculture for a substantial number of years, and as such, will need care and attention to remove the encroaching brambles and blackthorn along the boundaries and through the middle of the two fields.

 The woodland is predominantly broadleaf, comprising a mixture of mature and maturing trees, to include oak, ash, holly, birch and hazel, with wildflowers and bulbs beneath, and the stream forming the natural boundary.

 The house is located off a quiet country lane on the outskirts of Mayfield Village, with easy access to footpaths for walks into the countryside and direct access to the Route 21 cycle route.

-The 16th Century beauty of Mayfield High Street includes facilities such as a small supermarket with post office, butcher, baker, pharmacy, florist, greengrocers and deli as well as GP surgery, dentist and hairdressers.
+The 16th Century beauty of Mayfield High Street includes facilities such as a small supermarket, post office, butcher, baker, pharmacy, florist, greengrocers and deli as well as GP surgery, dentist and hairdressers.
 There are also a couple of cafes and Period Inns, including the renowned Middle House Hotel.
-There are pretty churches of various denominations, a flourishing primary school and the well regarded Mayfield School secondary school.
+There are pretty churches of various denominations, a flourishing primary school and the well-regarded Mayfield School secondary school.